James Long Company

 - Eliminates manual entry, transcription, or editing

-of time data: simply type your phenomenon codes and the
+of time data: simply type your phenomenon codes and

 - Speeds coding with single keystroke macros you define